AdobeDocs/experience-manager-65.en/help/communities/deploy-communities.md

 For the SRP collection (MSRP or DSRP) to support advanced multilingual search (MLS), new Solr plug-ins are required in addition to a custom schema and Solr configuration.
 All required items are packaged into a downloadable zip file.

-The advanced MLS download (also known as 'phasetwo') is available from the Adobe repository :
+The advanced MLS download (also known as `phasetwo`) is available from the Adobe repository :

 * AEM-SOLR-MLS-phasetwo